ornl-ndav/IdlGui/branches/SOS/1.0/readme.txt

 C/ TO RUN THE UNIT TESTS
 1- make sure you have the latest version
    ex:
-   > cd ~/SVN/SNS_offpsec/
+   > cd ~/SVN/SOS/
    > svn update
-2- within the SNS_offspec folder, to compile and run the application
+2- within the SOS folder, to compile and run the application
    > idl
    > idl> .reset
    > idl> @run_test_unit

 D/ TO BUILD THE DOCUMENTATION
-1- within the SNS_offspec folder, simply run
+1- within the SOS folder, simply run
    > idl
    > idl> .reset
    > idl> @run_doc